LDSSA/railway-model-deploy/README.md

 [postgresql](https://en.wikipedia.org/wiki/PostgreSQL) when deploying to railway, with very little change to our code.

-One cool thing that ORMs allow us to do is define the data model that we want to use in code.
+One cool thing that ORMs allow us to do is define the data model.
 So let's use peewee to create a data model to keep track of predictions and the probabilities we have assigned to them.
 Once again, we can take care of this with a few lines of code: